dr-dobermann/gobpm/pkg/expression/gep/README.md

 `func(x *variables.Variable) (*variables.Variabale, error)` could be used as an operation.

 OpFunc returns a calculated result as a *variables.Variable.
-If there is any error, nil pointer to variable.Variables returned.
+If there is any error, nil pointer to variable.Variables paired with an explanation error returned.

 The result of successfully called OpFunc saves as GEP result.

 If ParameterLoader of Operation is nil, then the current GEP result is used as an OpFunc parameter.

-## x = x op y function framework
+## x = x OP y function framework

-GEP provides framwork for adding extension operation as x = x op y, where op is an any binary function.
+GEP provides framwork for adding extension operation as x = x OP y, where the OP is an any binary function.

 To use the framework the `FunctionDefinition` object should be created.

+    // Single function definition
+    type FunctionDefinition struct {
+        OpFuncGen OpFuncGenerator

+        // if function doesn't demand parameter,
+        // EmptyParamAllowed is set to true and all Checkers are ignored EmptyParamAllowed bool

+        // the queue of parameter checkers which executed one by one Checkers []FuncParamChecker
+    }

-It takes one `OpFuncGenerator` which generates a bunch of OpFunc for every supported x type.
+GEP uses one `OpFuncGenerator` to generate an OpFunc for every supported x type.

 If `EmptyParamAllowed` flag of `FunctionDefinition` is set to true, then y parameter could be ommitted.
+So we have unary operation.

 To check eligibility of y parameter one or more checking function could be added to `Function Definition` in `Checkers` field.
 If the Checker list is empty, then no test